 InConstruction: Cristina Parreño

 InConstruction: Cristina Parreño presents TransTectonics in Construction, a set of four provocations that challenge conventional processes of material assemblies pushing towards innovation in design research.
-The prototypes PlyGlass, Ghost of Stone, Rock in Full Metal Jacket, and Wooden Bubbles behave as a tool for experimentation through intentional mismatches, calculated discrepancies and improbable pairings of materials and tectonics.
+The prototypes PlyGlass, Ghost of Stone, Rock in Full Metal Jacket, and Wooden Bubble behave as tools for experimentation through intentional mismatches, calculated discrepancies and improbable pairings of materials and tectonics.

 InConstruction is an intimate exhibition series in the Kantor Lobby of the Benenson Center at Art Omi that focuses on architecture and design projects, by contemporary architects, and presented publicly for the first time.